Tokyo

 Using Suica for trains/Metro is the best option as you scan it on the entry gates and when you scan on the exit it comes up on the gate screen how much the journey cost and your Suica card balance.

-It’s often mentioned in blogs and social media posts about lots of coin change been given and it being a ‘hassle’ to carry, this could only be an issue if you are paying in cash everywhere and as Japan is very much moving to a cashless society its more common to pay by card for everything.
+It’s often mentioned in blogs and social media posts about lots of coin change been given and it being a ‘hassle’ to carry, this is not really an issue and only could be if you are paying in cash everywhere and as Japan is very much moving to a cashless society its more common to pay by card for everything.
 There are only a few shrines and temples that accept cash but like any overseas adventure one should always be carrying some cash anyway.

 Practical Advice & Tips